CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket001_User_Cannot_Access_Shared_Drive.md

 Kelly Kapoor was missing from the `Sales_Users` security group in Active Directory.

-The Sales drive was still mapped to the workstation, but the user did not have the required group-based permissions to access the Sales folder.
+The Sales shared drive was still mapped to the workstation, but the user did not have the required group-based permissions to access the Sales folder.
 This caused Windows to return an access denied error when the user attempted to open the mapped drive.

 ---